Fluffy Pumpkin Pancakes

 Super-fluffy, tall, yet moist pumpkin pancakes.
 Yes, you can have it all in a pumpkin pancake!

-- 2 cups buttermilk (or 2 tablespoons vinegar + enough whole milk or 2% milk to equal 2 cups)
+- 2 cups buttermilk (or 2 tablespoons vinegar + enough whole milk, 2% milk, or unsweetened almond milk to equal 2 cups)

 - 1 cup pumpkin puree (here’s a handy dandy tutorial on making your own)

 - 3 tablespoons unsalted butter, melted and cooled slightly + more for cooking, if desired (can sub vegan butter or coconut oil)

 - 2 teaspoons pure vanilla extract

 - 1/2 teaspoon fine-grain sea salt or table salt

 - To a large bowl, add the buttermilk.
 If using the vinegar plus milk option, let sit for about 10 minutes to allow the milk to turn to buttermilk.

 - Add the pumpkin, eggs, butter, and vanilla and stir with a whisk to combine.